2018 Green Party of Aotearoa New Zealand co-leadership election

-The Green Party of Aotearoa New Zealand female co-leadership election, 2018 is an election that took place between 26 March and 7 April 2018 to determine the future leadership of the Green Party of Aotearoa New Zealand.
+The Green Party of Aotearoa New Zealand co-leadership election, 2018 is an election that took place between 26 March and 7 April 2018 to elect a Green Party co-leader.

 Background

 On 9 August 2017, Metiria Turei announced she had stood down as co-leader of the Green Party following media scrutiny of her public admission to committing benefit fraud in the early 1990s, stating that the "scrutiny on [her] family has become unbearable."
 This triggered an election to fill the now vacant female co-leadership, which the party had previously stated would be conducted at the 2018 party annual general meeting.
 It had been possible that a Special General Meeting or postal ballot may have been used to elect a new co-leader earlier.

 On 26 January 2018, James Shaw announced the election timeline to determine the next female co-leader, with the ballots to be counted and a winner to be announced on 8 April 2018.
 Following the election, Marama Davidson was elected the new female co-leader of the Green Party.